ruben2020/codequery/windows-install/README.txt

 ![CodeQuery workflow](doc/workflow.png)

+## Are there any known limitations?

+For C and C++, [inline assembly code](http://en.wikipedia.org/wiki/Inline_assembler) is not supported by all the tools.
+This mainly affects embedded software, OS and driver code.

+Please exclude files with inline assembly code from the list of files (cscope.files) to be scanned.

-## How can I be notified of new version releases?
+### How can I be notified of new version releases?

 Follow us on [our FreeCode page](https://freecode.com/projects/codequery) and you should receive emails notifying you of new version releases.